Facts about the animal kingdom

 Functions of spider legs

 As we have already mentioned, the legs not only provide the mobility of the spiders.
 The distal end of the claw plays a role in weaving the characteristic webs of these animals.
+Web-building is a complex task that requires precision and dexterity, both of which are facilitated by the structure of the legs.

 As mentioned earlier, the legs also have tactile receptors that provide them with information about the environment, such as moisture levels, the presence of prey, or predators.
 This is crucial because most spider species do not have good vision.
+In fact, some species rely almost entirely on their legs for environmental awareness.

 You may be interested in this other article, where we explain the anatomy of the spider body in more detail.